Marjorie van Heerden: Biography

 Born in De Doorns to Alex and Marina van Niekerk (née Botha), Marjorie grew up on a table grapes farm outside De Doorns in the Hex River Valley near Cape Town in South Africa.
-She matriculated from Rustenburg School for Girls in Cape Town in 1967, studied Fine Art for one year at Stellenbosch University and then went to the Michaelis School of Fine Art at the University of Cape Town for three years.
+She matriculated from Rustenburg School for Girls in Cape Town in 1967, studied Fine Art for one year at Stellenbosch University, and then went to the Michaelis School of Fine Art at the University of Cape Town for three years.

-In 1973 she married Johann van Heerden and they have two children.
-In 2003 van Heerden started the South African chapter of the international Society of Children's Book Writers and Illustrators (SCBWI), based in Los Angeles.
-In 2000 she and a friend also started the SCBWI chapter in Greece.
+In 1973, she married Johann van Heerden and they had two children.
+In 2003, van Heerden started the South African chapter of the international Society of Children's Book Writers and Illustrators (SCBWI), based in Los Angeles.
+In 2000, she and a friend also started the SCBWI chapter in Greece.
 She is currently the co-regional advisor of the South African chapter.

 Awards and honors

 Marjorie van Heerden won the 2011 W.B.
 Mkhize Award, given annually by the Usiba Writers’ Guild, for the Zulu version of Lulama’s long way home (Uhambo LukaLulama Olude), a picture book she wrote and illustrated, published by Giraffe Books, an imprint of Pan MacMillan.

-In 2012, Marjorie and author Alex D’Angelo won the M.E.R.
+In 2012, van Heerden and author Alex D'Angelo won the M.E.R.
 Award (one of the Media24 Books Literary Awards) for the best-illustrated children’s book published in South Africa.
-In 2011 they won for Goblin Diaries: Apprenticed to the Red Witch, published by Tafelberg Publishers (SA).
+In 2011, they won the award for Goblin Diaries: Apprenticed to the Red Witch, published by Tafelberg Publishers (SA).

-This was the second time she has been awarded this prestigious award - the first time was in 2008 when she won it with author Wendy Hartmann for Nina and Little Duck, published in 2007 by Human & Rousseau (SA).
+This was the second time she has been awarded this award - the first time was in 2008 when she won it with author Wendy Hartmann for Nina and Little Duck, published in 2007 by Human & Rousseau (SA).